 - For a given directed graph “n” with its root node specified, write a program to clone the graph so that it displays the same edges and vertices.

-For more problems asked in the Amazon Interview, click here.
+Check some more problems asked in the Amazon Interview Questions here.

-In addition to the previous prep tips, here are some bonus tips to keep in mind:
+In addition to the previous Amazon on-site interview preparation tips, here are some bonus hacks to keep in mind:

 - Have commendable working knowledge in a programming language of your choice.
 Amazon prefers to conduct interviews in Object-oriented Programming Languages — Python/C++/Java/Ruby.
 So make sure you’re proficient with any one of them.